And now that I’ve been relatively quiet about it for a decade or more, I guess it’s time to finally talk about the Dragon Court again.

 Basically, our Teenage Otherkin Coven had believed that "Elves" of ancient myth and legend had started out as spiritual beings incarnated in human bodies, descended from the Nephilim.
 "Vampires" were really the same species; ones that were maybe not as kindly disposed to regular humans as their "Elven" siblings, sort of like the Seelie/Unseelie dichotomy of Scottish folklore.
 Their human-hybrid descenants were the old Royal Families created and appointed by the "Bornless One" to be the stewards of Earth and mankind.
 They were natural magicians due to their partially-divine origins.
 The Davidic bloodline, including Jesus, had been among their descendants.
 Jesus and Lucifer were more like contentious brothers than enemies; in fact, they WERE brothers according to our cosmology.
 The Bride of Christ was an actual (Elven) woman, and not a metaphor for the Church.

-After centuries of persecution by the Church, and most recently the Nazis (who'd misapproproated "Elven" and "Grail" symbolism even as they were killing the descendants of the Elves who were still in Europe in the death camps along with other "social undesirables") they were hidden and lost and scattered; and in many cases had entirely forgotten or barely remembered who they were.
+After centuries of persecution by the Church, they were hidden and lost and scattered; and in many cases had entirely forgotten or barely remembered who they were.
 Our group consisted of some of the ones who remembered.

 Our goals were to 1. study Magick and energy-working and 2. find others.
 There was no long-term goal or master plan beyond that; but the implication was that once Elves' descendants remembered their true identities and "woke up," we would be the catalyst for the human race to remember that everyone theoretically had access to magic and ESP, we were all connected, and people would start to reject both modern-day neoliberal consumer capitalism and the type of authoritarian "red communism" which had plagued much of the world until the fall of the USSR, and look for something better.
 Some kind of "Grail Code," maybe?

 We imagined that the phenomenon would eventually hit critical mass and be enough of a disruption of status-quo society that change would be inevitable.
-(My nerd teenage self imagined something happening a lot like the events of the Shadowrun tabletop roleplaying game: that society would become a high-tech cyperpunk world, but with Magic and Elves.)
+(My nerd teenage self imagined something happening a lot like the events of the Shadowrun tabletop roleplaying game: that society would become a high-tech cyperpunk world, but with Magic and Elves.
+Now it would probably look more like the future San Francisco from Starhawk's The Fifth Sacred Thing.)

 Obviously, the roleplaying games by White Wolf (VAMPIRE: The Masquerade, WEREWOLF: The Apocalypse, CHANGELING: The Dreaming, etc.) which were being published around this time were hugely influential (though the first edition of Changeling came out a whole year or so after our group had fallen apart) but we took them as a sign that other people were aware that things Elves, Werewolves and Vampires really existed in a sense, and people "in the know" were trying to "seed" the concept out there among the masses in order to "wake people up."